Home » Is Parrot Poop Supposed To Smell Bad?

 Yeast Infection

-Candida albicans is a naturally occurring yeast found in a parrot’s body.
+Candida albicans is a naturally occurring yeast found in the parrot’s body.

-A healthy parrot will maintain an appropriate level of candida, but the yeast can multiply and cause infection.
-This may arise in the parrot’s oral cavity, leading to ‘sour crop.’
+A healthy parrot maintains the right level of candida, but the yeast can multiply and cause infection.
+This may arise in the parrot’s oral cavity, leading to a ‘sour crop.’

-In other cases, candida multiplies to excessive levels in the digestive tract.
+In other cases, candida multiplies in the digestive tract.
 If this occurs, the parrot will shed candida in its droppings.
-This will create a sickly-sweet smell reminiscent of a hop-like beer.
+This will create a sickly sweet smell reminiscent of a hop-like beer.

-There are many explanations for candida in a parrot’s gut, which include the following:
+There are many reasons for candida in a parrot’s gut, which include:

 • Stress due to inappropriate living conditions.